pytorch/pytorch/docs/source/notes/rref.rst

 =========================

 .. warning::
-  The :ref:`rref` is experimental and subject to change.
+  The :ref:`rref` API is experimental and subject to change.

-This note describes design details of Remote Reference protocol and walk through message flows in different scenarios.
+This note describes the design details of Remote Reference protocol and walks through message flows in different scenarios.
 Make sure you're familiar with the :ref:`distributed-rpc-framework` before proceeding.

 Background